Randall-T/printf/README.md

 4. Use a local buffer of 1024 chars in order to call write as little as possible.
 5. Handle the following custom conversion specifier:
 	S : prints the string.
-	Non printable characters (0 < ASCII value < 32 or >= 127) are pr	inted this way: \x, followed by the ASCII code value in hexadeci	mal (upper case - always 2 characters)
+	Non printable characters (0 < ASCII value < 32 or >= 127) are printed this way: \x, followed by the ASCII code value in hexadeci	mal (upper case - always 2 characters)
 6. Handle the following conversion specifier: p.

 	You don’t have to handle the flag characters